tri-cods/html-css/sections/links.md

 Each example above includes an `href` tag.
 The `href` tag, short for hypertext reference, is an example of an **attribute**.
 Attributes offer secondary information about an element.

 The `<a>` tag, or anchor tag, creates a link.
-The text within the `<a>` and `</a>` tags, the ancor text, is what a visitor to the site will see and can click on.
+The text within the `<a>` and `</a>` tags, the anchor text, is what a visitor to the site will see and can click on.
 The `href=` attribute tells the browser where the user should be directed when they click the link.

 There is another technical difference between the two options above.